delearyus/project-manager/README.md

 # project-manager

+**This project has been abandoned in favor of hspm, which is exactly the same except that I remade the codebase from scratch and changed the name.
+This repo is only here because I want to keep a record of this, but merging unrelated histories feels kind of dirty.**

 Project Manager is a haskell-based command-line tool for dealing with the headache of switching between common tasks in the terminal.